-Hi!
-I'm Garrick Chow and welcome to the first in our series on iPad music production.
-This course is called Inputs, Mics, and MIDI, and in it we will be exploring many different options and accessories that make it possible for you to record just about any type of sound or musical instrument into your iPad. (music playing) The iPad, accompanied with an explosion of apps and accessories and other equipment, has become a legitimate and powerful tool for recording audio just about anytime and anyplace.
-But before taking a look at specific apps, I thought it was really important start off in this course, to really focus on how to get audio into the iPad.
+- Hi, I'm Garrick Chow, and welcome to the first in our series on iPad music production.
+This course is called "Inputs, Mics and MIDI" and in it, we'll be exploring many different options and accessories that make it possible for you to record just about any type of sound or musical instrument into your iPad. (guitar plays) The iPad, accompanied with an explosion of apps and accessories and other equipment has become a legitimate and powerful tool for recording audio just about any time and any place.
+But before taking a look at specific apps, I thought it was really important to start off in this course to really focus on how to get audio into the iPad.

-So throughout these movies, I'm going to be showing you a selection of accessories that I found to be sort of the coolest and most useful tools I've come across.
-And to help us out I have asked some of my musician friends to come by and play some music for us, so that I can show these accessories in a real-world scenario.
-We'll go looking at accessories for plugging guitars, basses, and others instruments into your iPad I'll be showing you multiple options for recording audio through all types of microphones.
-You'll see how to connect MIDI devices like keyboard controllers and drum pads to the iPad (music playing) We'll also look at how to import existing sounds into the iPad, as well as how to export your recordings to your computer for more work or to share with others.
-And by the end of this course you should have a much better understanding of all the different ways you can get sounds and music into your iPad.
-So let's get started.
+So, throughout these movies, I'm going to be showing you a selection of accessories that I found to be the coolest and most useful tools I've come across.
+And to help us out, I've asked some of my musician friends to come by and play some music for us so I can show you these accessories in a real-world scenario.
+We'll be looking at accessories for plugging guitars, basses, and other instruments into your iPad.
+I'll show you multiple options for recording audio through all types of microphones.
+You'll see how to connect MIDI devices like keyboard controllers and drum pads to the iPad.

+(piano plays) And we'll also look at how to import existing sounds into the iPad, as well as how to export your recordings to your computer for more work, or to share with others.
+And by the end of this course, you should have a much better understanding of all the different ways you can get sounds and music into your iPad.
+So, let's get started.

 Q: This course was updated on 7/26/2013.
 What changed?